DIY Garden Pond Ideas For A Relaxing Oasis

 Creating different zones within your pond is essential for supporting various types of aquatic life and promoting overall biodiversity.
 Typical zones include shallow areas, plant shelves, and deeper regions.
 Shallow areas provide a habitat for smaller wildlife, while plant shelves allow for the growth of oxygenating plants.
 Deeper regions offer a safe haven for larger fish and other aquatic creatures.
 By designing your pond with different zones, you’ll be fostering a balanced and harmonious ecosystem.

-See also DIY Garden Pallet Ideas For Rustic Charm
+See also DIY Garden Arch Ideas For A Grand Entrance

 Include Aquatic Plants for Oxygenation